haidnav/Deals-disseration-project/README.md

 - Alternatively, you can search for your promotion by typing its `title` into the search bar, or by typing in any `tags` you assigned during the `Create Promotions` process.
 This should lead you to a search page, with your keywords displayed as well as the promotion/listing itself.

+## Additional comments
+Step 8 in this guide outlines how you can get started with using the Deals web app in a local environment.
+It should also give you an idea of the overall functionality of the web app.
+From here feel free to try and test different things within the application!